 As I tried to calm my breathing, I repeated another thing Keller had told me.
 The mantra that he had made me say every night before he would let me sleep.

 “Freedom is worth any fight.”
 I thought, breathing deeply for the time that it took me to mentally say the words.
 I repeated it again, this time breathing out.
 Slowly, my breaths returned to a more normal rate.

 No matter.
 They were vamps, and vamps had to die.
 Especially slavers like them.
 I leapt out and attacked.
 They had been expecting this; it became obvious as they quickly surrounded me.
-I swung out with my knife, barely missing the one in front me.
+I swung out with my knife, barely missing the one in front of me.
 I snarled.
-I felt a hand on my arm and smirked as a scream came from behind me and the hand left.
+A scream came from behind me as I felt a hand on my arm.
 Smirk still on my face, I spun and knocked the burned hand away and sliced through his neck.
 Had my blade been normal, it wouldn’t have worked, but this was a silver blade and the vampire turned to dust almost instantly.

 I spun back around to see the other two looking slightly more cautious.
 They now knew they couldn’t touch me.
 My clothing made it impossible.
 Not only was my shirt inlaid with silver thread, my pants were as well.
-The only place they would be able to lay hand on me was my head and hands and those were the hardest places to grab.
+The only place they could lay a hand on me was my head and hands, and those were the hardest places to grab.
 Especially with one of those hands holding a silver knife.